aslamhossain43/Java-Design-Patterns/README.md

 ### CCTV SSIIMMO(11)

-1. Chain of Responsibility - Allows to pass request to the chain of handlers until one of them handles request and decouple if sender and receiver based request.
-Exmaple: Exception handling, ATM Dispense machine. https://www.journaldev.com/1617/chain-of-responsibility-design-pattern-in-java
+1. Chain of Responsibility or CoR or Chain of Command - Allows to pass a request to the chain of handlers until one of them handles the request and decouples the request.
+Examples: In exception handling catch block. https://www.geeksforgeeks.org/chain-responsibility-design-pattern/

 2. Command - To abstract business logic into discrete actions.
-Example : Remote,  https://howtodoinjava.com/design-patterns/behavioral/command-pattern/
+Example: Remote,  https://howtodoinjava.com/design-patterns/behavioral/command-pattern/

 3. Template - A secuence of steps of an algorithm.The subclasses are allowed to override the steps but not allowed to change the steps.
 Example : https://howtodoinjava.com/design-patterns/behavioral/template-method-pattern/, https://www.tutorialspoint.com/design_pattern/template_pattern.htm  - Game initialize(); startPlay(); endPlay();